colinnewell/pcap2har-go/README.md

   decode http features like chunked encoding.
 This can be really useful (not having to decode base64 content), or frustrating when those details are what would help you spot a problem.
+* I haven't looked at how you'd decode TLS traffic.
+Presumably I'd need to provide keys for that.

 In order to fix those limitations I'd probably need to extend or redo the existing tcpreader.